hicommonwealth/commonwealth/wiki/App-Initialization-Flow.md

         - If ChainBase is Ethereum and ChainType is Offchain, import the “generic” Ethereum adapter.
         - Otherwise, throw an “invalid chain” error.
     5. `initServer()` is called the returned `IChainAdapter` instance, which clears local storage and makes a call to `/bulkOffchain`, whose data is used to initialize community content.
-        - _Note: Previous documentation referenced the chainEntities adapter refresh.
-This line is currently commented out, but lingers in the `initServer()` definition._
     6. Dark mode preferences are set, and forum data (e.g. threads, admins, banners, recent activity) is populated.
 The `app.chain` state variable is set globally to the now-server-initialized `IChainAdapter` instance.
     7. If the `initChain` argument is `true` (e.g. in the case of NEAR communities), we then proceed to `initChain()`.
         1. If `selectChain` has not been called, or if chain is already loaded, immediately exit the function.